-We recognise the important role we play, as a regulator, in improving diversity across financial services.
+We recognise the important role we play, as a regulator, in improving diversity and inclusion across financial services.
 That’s why in June 2016 the FCA was in the first group to sign the Government’s Women in Finance Charter, which seeks to increase the representation of women in the financial services sector, particularly at senior levels.

 Reaching our interim 2020 gender target was always going to be challenging.
-While we’re taking positive action, we don’t have a high turnover or large number of new positions at SLT level.
-As a result, we haven’t yet been able to achieve enough positive changes to reach our interim 45% gender target.
-Additionally, our SLT is a relatively small group so slight changes can make a big impact.
+While we are taking positive action, we do not have a high turnover or large number of new positions at SLT level.
+As a result, we were unable to achieve enough positive changes to reach the 45% interim gender target.